jhu-arch/arch-tutorial/Connecting_to_Rockfish.rst

-Connecting and Transfering to Rockfish
+Connect and Transfer to Rockfish
 ======================

 In order to use the Rockfish system robustly by command lines.